Study Plan

 The program is made up of courses which can be divided into the following areas: analysis and statistics, economics, and social sciences.

-In the second semester of the first year, students personalize their curriculum through electives, which may include PhD-level courses.
+Starting in the second semester of the first year, students personalize their curriculum through electives, which may include Graduate School electives, PhD-level courses and in-depth studies.

 Please consider the following rules (for students enrolled in their first year starting in 2023-2024) while choosing the 7 elective courses: